 Question: What kind of accommodation can I expect to express Ruby valley trekking?

-Answer: We provide you tourist standard accommodation in Kathmandu and homestay accommodation along the routes.
+Answer: We provide you tourist standard accommodation in Kathmandu and homestay lodging along the routes.
 Rooms along the routes are clean with a cozy bed with a nice mattress and blankets.
-However we recommend you to take your own sleeping bags if you have one with you otherwise, you may rent it while you are in Kathmandu.
+However we suggest you take your own sleeping bags if you have one with you otherwise, you may rent it while you are in Kathmandu.

 The dinner and breakfast are provided in the same lodge you spend the night every day and Lunch will be provided on the way to the next place where you are going.

-Question: What opportunities will I have for a shower along with Ruby valley trekking group?
+Question: What opportunities will I have for a shower along with the Ruby valley trekking group?

 Answer: Some of the local homestay they have a shower which you can get it on paying however if you are in camping trekking – we provide you hot water bucket then you will take a bucket shower.